Middletown Thrall Library presents

 "Over 1,500 of the most useful consumer resources on the Internet."

-Enables consumers to identify and report possible fraud, especially in telemarketing and on the Internet.
+A program of the National Consumers League (NCL), Fraud.org enables consumers to identify, report, and research possible fraud, especially in telemarketing and on the Internet.

 New York State Consumer Protection Board